Opsydee/Data-Analysis/README.md

 - Analyzing the effect of regional demographics on sales.
 - Developing a dashboard for real-time sales monitoring.
 # Acknowledgments:
-Gratitude to the creators of the Supermart Grocery Sales dataset for providing a valuable resource for retail analytics exploration.
+Gratitude to the creators of the Supermart Grocery Sales dataset for providing a valuable resource for retail analytics exploration, skillharves and Miss Chinazom for the Knowledge offers that enable to be able to do this project.
-# License:
-This project is licensed under the MIT License.
-See the LICENSE file for details.